grisuno/strass_strassen/paper/algorithmic_invariance.md

 Batch size: Values in [24, 128] correlate with successful discretization.

 I initially hypothesized this was due to L3 cache effects.
 After computing memory requirements (model: 384 bytes, optimizer state: 768 bytes, per-sample: 320 bytes), I found that even B=1024 fits comfortably in L3 cache.
 The batch size effect is due to training dynamics, not hardware constraints.
-I do not yet have a full theoretical explanation, but I considered that gradient covariance geometry in this batch size range might favor convergence to discrete-compatible solutions.
-Post-hoc analysis shows κ correlates with success but does not enable prediction.
+I do not yet have a full theoretical explanation, but Post-hoc analysis shows κ correlates with success but does not enable prediction.

 Training duration: Extended training (1000+ epochs) is required for weights to approach values near integers before discretization.